-Students will take part in interactive lessons, case studies, workshops, laboratories and a legislative clinic.
+Students will take part in interactive lessons, based on case studies, flipped classrooms, laboratories and a regulatory clinic.

-Active participation in class is mandatory.
-Failure to comply with this attendance rule compromises the student’s chances of participating to the final internship and affect the modality of the final exam.
+Attendance and active participation in class are mandatory.
+Failure to comply with this rule compromises the student’s chances of participating in the internship and will affect the modality of the final exam.

 During the course, students can be asked to perform in class exercises.
 The evaluation of in-class activities can contribute to increase your final mark to up to 7 additional points.

 - Some topics are addressed through flipped classrooms, in order to improve the ability to interact in interdisciplinary groups and to clearly expose the learning outcomes.
 Students organised in small groups will prepare a lesson on the materilas provided by the professor and will give a class presentation over the following week